Tips for Writing in Clear, Plain English

-The first aim of copywriting is to communicate clearly and concisely.
-You’re not going to persuade people to buy if they don’t understand what it is you’re trying to sell.
-Considering how important the clarity of your words are, it’s surprising how many badly written websites there are cluttering up the web.
+Copywriting’s first aim is to communicate clearly and concisely.
+You’re not going to persuade people to buy your product if they don’t understand what you’re trying to say.
+There is, however, an abundance of badly written websites cluttering up the web.

-And writing clearly isn’t just about communication.
-Concise copy is a marketing advantage if you’re able to spell out your arguments more quickly, more clearly and more often than your competitors.
+However, concise writing can be a marketing advantage if you’re able to spell out your arguments more quickly, clearly and more often than your competitors.

-Recently I was asked for advice on improving a property investment website’s content.
-After running a readability test on Word I showed them in cold hard figures why their copy needed translating into plain English if they wanted to convert more visitors into clients.*
+Recently, I was asked for advice on improving a property investment website’s content.
+After running a readability test I was able to show them in cold, hard figures why their copy needed translating into plain English if they wanted to convert more visitors into clients.*

 For anybody else struggling to push their Flesch Reading Ease score above 50%, here are my tips for writing in clear, plain English: